 Will you be watching next week?
 Or is one episode enough?

-Allyson Johnson is a staff writer for TV Fanatic.
+Allyson Johnson was a staff writer for TV Fanatic.
+She retired in May 2018.
 Follow her on Twitter.